dark-kitt/wordpress-theme-configuration/README.md

 Set up options for the **Media Library**.
 All default arguments are listed below.

+Note: If another theme was previously activated and the **new upload directory** is different, check the project for the old upload directory and when it is unnecessary delete it manually.

-Note, that this method can add also the "Find Duplicates" attachments modal, which goes through the database and compares images to find duplicates.
+Note: That this method can add also the "Find Duplicates" attachments modal, which goes through the database and compares images to find duplicates.

 ```PHP
 $kitt_instance->attachment([